adadaptedinc/adadapted-react-native-sdk/README.md

 ```

 These versions seem to be the minimum versions to support base64 images and were the versions suggested for use [in this post](https://github.com/facebook/react-native/issues/28583).

+## Limitations

+- This SDK uses timers in order to know when session data needs to be refreshed.
+You will most likely see the following warning message displayed in the debug console when running in an emulator:

+    ```
+    Setting a timer for a long period of time, i.e. multiple minutes, is a performance and correctness issue on Android as it keeps the timer module awake, and timers can only be called when the app is in the foreground.
+See https://github.com/facebook/react-native/issues/12981 for more info.
+(Saw setTimeout with duration 300000ms)
+    ```

 ## License